“Girls To the Front!”: A Riot Grrrl Retrospective

 – Heavens to Betsy, “Terrorist” ‘Rebel Girl’ off Bikini Kill’s 1993 album Pussy Whipped is often defined as the quintessential Riot Grrrl anthem.
 Produced and backed by Joan Jett on vocals and guitar, ‘Rebel Girl’ is a declaration of admiration for a woman who rebels against conformity and heteronormativity.

-“Rebel girl, you are the queen of my world,” sings Kathleen Hanna.
+“Rebel girl, you are the queen of my world,” sings Hanna.
 “Love you like a sister always.”

 It seemed that Riot Grrrl was ending as quickly as it began.
 By the mid-to-late-1990s, several Riot Grrrl bands were rife with tension.
 Heavens to Betsy and Huggy Bear split in 1994, Excuse 17 in 1995, and Bikini Kill in 1997 (though it is worth noting that Excuse 17/Heavens to Betsy later became Sleater-Kinney, and Bikini Kill became Le Tigre).
 The subgenre’s rhetoric had been co-opted by the mainstream, the aesthetic commercialized, and what once was an underground feminist anarchist movement was now a capitalist shell of its former self.

 In the latter half of the 1990s and early 2000s, remnants of the Riot Grrrl sound could still be found in bands like Veruca Salt, Elastica, Garbage, and Le Tigre.
 Some Riot Grrrl bands like Bratmobile had returned from hiatus but were distinctly less riot and more rock.
-Riot Grrrl, as it was once known, had meshed with more mainstream alternative rock, creating a new sound that, while still bold and intense, lacked the impactful cries of its originators.
+Riot Grrrl, as it was once known, had meshed with more mainstream alternative rock, creating a new sound that, while still bold and intense, lacked the impactful feminist cries of its predecessors.